-The Competition Council monitors the compliance of dominant market participants with the competition rules.
-Violations of the Competition Law may also be found by the courts.
+The CC monitors the compliance of dominant market participants with the competition rules.
+Violations of the CL may also be found by the courts.

-The Competition Council collects information necessary for adopting a decision on the matter.
-As a general rule, the persons involved must provide the information requested by the Competition Council within seven days of the relevant request.
+The CC collects information necessary for adopting a decision on the matter.
+As a general rule, the persons involved must provide the information requested by the CC within seven days of the relevant request.

-The investigative powers of the Competition Council are quite broad and they include:
+The CC's investigative powers are quite broad and include:

-- Requests for information.
-The Competition Council has the right to request necessary information, including confidential information, from any natural or legal persons, and state and municipal institutions, as well as to receive oral or written explanations from the relevant persons. - Inspection visits.
-The Competition Council may conduct inspection visits, including visits without advance notice, to the market participants.
-During the inspections, the officials of the Competition Council may request oral or written explanations, review any documents and receive these documents or copies thereof. - Seizure of relevant documents and property. - Entrance into vehicles, private residences and other moveable or immoveable property of the market participants and inspection of property and documents contained therein.
-The searches are conducted on the basis of the decision of a court and in the presence of the police.
-If there is a suspicion that the relevant documents may be located in third parties' movable or immovable property, the Competition Council also has the right to inspect such property, subject to the court's decision.
+- requests for information the CC has the right to request necessary information, including confidential information, from any natural or legal persons, and state and municipal institutions, as well as to receive oral or written explanations from the relevant persons; - inspection visits the CC may conduct inspection visits, including visits without advance notice, to the market participants.
+During the inspections, the officials of the CC may request oral or written explanations, review any documents and receive these documents or copies thereof; - seizure of relevant documents and property; - entrance into vehicles, private residences and other moveable or immoveable property of the market participants and inspection of property and documents contained therein the searches are conducted on the basis of the decision of a court and in the presence of the police.
+If there is a suspicion that the relevant documents are located in third parties' moveable or immoveable property, the CC also has the right to inspect such property, subject to the court's decision; and